carvel-dev/carvel-community/proposals/carvel/001-maintain-documentation/README.md

 #### Consideration: Playgrounds

-There will be only one version of the playground: the latest released.
+There will be only one version of playground(s): the latest released.

 ### Other Approaches Considered